YonasWorkneh/Hagurash/README.md

 2. Install the required dependencies:
    - PHP
    - MySQL
-   - Apache (or any other web server)
+   - Xampp(or any other web server)
+3. Make sure to run the sql file in the App/model/db/ in your MySql
-3. Configure the database connection in the `config.php` file.
+3. Configure the database connection in the `config.php` file in the App/model/php directory make sure to configure the password.
 4. Start the web server and navigate to the project directory in your web browser.

 ## Contributing